Braj Mohan Chaturvedi

 The movie showcased at the 3GSM World Congress was Dus Kahaniyaan.
 It is one of innovative story telling initiative which was tailored for mobile devices.
 Dus Kahaniyaan was produced by one of the leading Bollywood producers Sanjay Gupta.
 Sanjay Gupta’s entry in the mobile entertainment market was supported by GSMA, Roamware Inc., and Hungama Mobile.
 MVAS company, Roamware helped producers of Dus Kahaniyaan. in integrating the film content into the mobile phone through its ‘Media Call’ technology.
 Hungama helped in publishing the mobile phone content.
 The mobile VAS providers – Roamware, and Hungama Mobile saw tremendous potential in Bollywood movies.
 They believed that formatting the content for the mobile audience would increase the reach of the movie.
 The features like simplicity of delivery ease of use, and accessibility provides the fourth screen edge over others.

 The fourth screen has also hit serials.
 This is the age of Internet and mobile serials, Rajshri Media, India’s leading Web and Mobile Studio, has launched Akbar Birbal remixed.
 The Akbar Birbal remixed is 3 minute a piece 90 episode series.
 The Akbar Birbal remixed, set in the by-lanes of Bhendi Bazar in Mumbai.
-(Read report on http://chaturvedibraj.wordpress.com/2008/07/04/akbar-birbal-remixed-a-new-beginning/)
+(Read report on https://chaturvedibraj.wordpress.com/2008/07/04/akbar-birbal-remixed-a-new-beginning/)

 MVAS to play critical role in development of Fourth Screen